OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 .. image:: images/learnerinfo.png

-3. The button that previously said “Register” will now say “Join” but will not be active until the organizer has launched the
+3. The button that previously said “Register” will now say “Join” but will not be active until the organizer has launched the webinar.

 .. image:: images/learnerjoininactive.png